go-arlo/go-arlo-wallet/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure:
-- Code follows the existing style conventions
 - Tests pass for all changes
 - Documentation is updated as needed
 - Security best practices are followed

-## License

-[License details to be added]

 ## Support

-For detailed component documentation, refer to:
+For detailed documentation, refer to:
 - [Wallet Delegation Documentation](/solana-wallet-delegation/README.md)
 - [Jupiter Agent Documentation](/jupiter-swap-agent/README.md)